Sex is about more than making babies.

 Sex was pretty much a non-issue in psychology for a very long time.
-Right up until almost 1940.
-Scientists had come up with a bunch of nonsense over the years and called it a day shortly after.
+Right up until the last 100 years or so.
+Interested investigators would come up with a brief, and often inexplicable, theory for the complicated role of sex and sexual organs in human behaviour and call it a day.
 Here's something of a highlight reel:

-- The womb just roams the female body when not in use, messing about and accounting for all that 'crazy'
+- The womb just roams the female body when not in use, messing about and accounting for all that 'female crazy'.

-So olden day humans were pretty lazy about the whole thing.
-But in 1938, Alfred Kinsey started up one of the very first courses on Marriage at Indiana University and used it as something of a testing ground (a sex testing ground?
-I bet the students were delighted).
-From his studies we got the very first real solid information about sex in the two tomes Sexuality of Men and Sexuality of Women, both published around 1950.
-This basically flipped the bird to a lot of the conventional wisdom surrounding sex, including the amount of pre-marital sex going on, affairs, masturbation and the female orgasm.
+Seems a little lazy really.
+But in 1938, Alfred Kinsey started up one of the very first courses on Marriage at Indiana University and used it as something of a testing ground for research into sex.
+From his studies we got the very first real solid information about sex in his two tomes Sexuality of Men and Sexuality of Women, both published around 1950.
+This was a wide departure from much of the conventional wisdom surrounding sex, including the amount of pre-marital sex going on, the number of affairs, the kinds of masturbation and the female orgasm.

-Since then, it's been a downhill slope and a recent study at the University of Texas by two guys, Meston and Buss (who is our sexual strategies guy) in 2007 revealed that students could identify 237 separate reasons that people have sex.
-237!
-And what they found were all of these could be explained by one or more of four underlying motives:
+Since then, it's become more popular to explore sexual behaviour and the motivations for sex have been elucidated greatly.
+For example, a recent paper out of the University of Texas (pdf) revealed that students could identify 237 separate reasons that people have sex.
+Each of these myriad reasons could be explained by one or more of four underlying motives:

 - Emotional - the sex is about communicating love and commitment.

-- Physical - the sex is about that awesome feeling and satisfying our innate hunger for pretty people
+- Physical - the sex is about the physical pleasure and the satisfaction of our sexual urges.

 - Pragmatic - the sex is a tool, used to fulfil a purpose.
-Maybe to make babies.
-Maybe to get revenge on a cheating partner.
-Or maybe, as the movies would have us believe, to get that promotion.
-You get the idea.
+Perhaps to make babies, but just as often to get revenge or gain social status.

 - Insecurity - the sex fills some kind of hole in our lives, to boost our self-esteem and make us feel better about ourselves; more desirable.

-Despite this, sex is still something we all seem to hold dear in some ways.
-A study of 2000 young'uns in 1979 by DeLamater and MacCorquodale (I know right?
-What's with some of these people's names) showed that boys and girls tend to follow a similar sexual development.
-Beginning at around 14, both boys and girls move from hand-holding, to kissing; heavy petting to sex at about the same rate, with boys losing their virginity at 17 and girls at 18 (although another study in 2007 suggested girls were also averaging around 17).
+Indeed, sex is still something we all seem to hold dear in certain ways.
+In the various follow ups since DeLamater and MacCorquodale's 1979 work on sexual attitudes we've found that boys and girls stably tend to follow a similar sexual development.
+Beginning at around 14, both boys and girls move from hand-holding, to kissing; heavy petting to sex at about the same rate, with boys losing their virginity at 17 and girls at around the same time.
 This sequence is similar across cultures too, although the timing might change, for instance, Japanese statistics average closer to the 20 mark for sex.